KQM-git/TCL/docs/characters/anemo/kaedehara-kazuha.md

 **Notes**

-* Kazuha's 4th ascension passive works off-field and only gives bonus damage on swirled elements.
+* Kazuha's 4th ascension passive works off-field and only gives bonus damage on Swirled elements.
 * Kazuha's 4th ascension passive will reflect his Elemental Mastery from the time of the Swirl, even if his Elemental Mastery later changes during its duration.
-* Kazuha's 4th ascension passive overrides previous instances on every swirl of the same element, using his current Elemental Mastery.
+* Kazuha's 4th ascension passive overrides previous instances on every Swirl of the same Element, using his current Elemental Mastery.

 </TabItem>
 </Tabs>